heymikehaynes/crashthearcade/content/blog/2017/05-12-alan-wake-leaves-steam-next-week.md

 > According to [a tweet](https://twitter.com/remedygames/status/863012017833218049) by Remedy Entertainment, Finnish creator of Alan Wake, its atmospheric horror game will be “removed from stores” (including Steam) on May 15 because of “expiring music licenses.”

-If you don’t already own Alan Wake, pick it up before it’s gone.
+If you don’t own Alan Wake, you should.
 It’s a gem.